ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 ~~~
 struct {
   TaskID task_id;
-  Time batch_start; // Same as CollectReq.batch_start.
-  Time batch_end;   // Same as CollectReq.batch_end.
+  Interval batch_interval;
   opaque helper_state<0..2^16>;
 } OutputShareReq;

+struct {
+  Time start;
+  Time end;
+} Interval;
 ~~~

-To respond to valid output share requests, the helper first checks that the request corresponds to a valid collect request.
-Next, it extracts from its state the set of input shares that fall in the window `[batch_start, batch_end)`.
-If the size of the batch is less than `task.batch_size`, then it aborts and alerts the leader with "insufficient data".
-Otherwise, it computes its output share, which has the following structure:
+* `task_id` is the task ID associated with the PPM parameters.
+* `batch_interval` is the batch interval of the request.
+* `helper_state` is the helper's state, which is carried across requests from the leader.

+To respond to an output share request, the helper first looks up the PPM parameters `Param` associated with task `task_id`.
+Then, using the procedure in
+{{batch-parameter-validation}}, it ensures that the request meets the requirements of the batch parameters.
+If so, it aggregates all valid input shares that fall in the batch interval into an output share.
+The format of the output share is specific to the PPM protocol:

 ~~~
 struct {